thisLinda/whats-in-my-freezer/README.md

 # Getting Started!

-8/9/23 Finally tackling a personal and much-needed app.
+Tackling a personal and much-needed app.

-New learning, incorporating [Ant Design](https://ant.design/) rather than Bootstrap or MUI.
+Challenging myself with new learning by incorporating [Ant Design](https://ant.design/) rather than Bootstrap or MUI.
-,,,it's a test

 ## Available Scripts

 In the project directory, you can run: